UC Davis conducts exit surveys of staff who leave UC Davis or UC Davis Health

-Academics and student employees will NOT be surveyed.
+Academics and student employees will not be surveyed.

 We want to learn more about why staff leave, their experience while here, and would they consider returning.
-By surveying departing employees across the Davis campus and UC Davis Health, the university will be provided valuable data at a university-wide level.
+By surveying departing staff across the Davis campus and UC Davis Health, the university will be provided valuable data at a university-wide level.

 Driving positive change

 To further our workplace excellence and advance a culture that values the contributions and aspirations of all staff, information provided by staff in the exit surveys will be acted upon to improve our workplace.

 Gartner administers this survey, known as “Departure View”.
 Gartner administers the survey at other UC locations and hundreds of organizations across the country.
 Participants are guaranteed data security and can remain anonymous when completing the survey.

 Human Resources will invite separating employees to participate in the survey via email, with a link to the exit survey maintained by Gartner.
 That email will be sent from email@example.com.

 - Will we complete exit surveys with involuntarily separated staff?

 No, there are no plans to do so at present because there are other channels available for involuntarily separated staff to raise concerns about their employment, such as grievance and complaint processes.

 Staff employees are invited to complete an exit survey when separating from employment.
 Staff who provide the standard two-week notice to their supervisor, will receive an email invitation with a link to the exit survey approximately ten days before their last day of employment.
 Those not receiving the survey include academics and student employees.